 Your identity and privacy may depend upon it.

 This is not to say you shouldn't engage on Facebook or other social networks.
-For a large number of people, they are both fun and informative.
+For a large number of people, hanging out on these sites are both fun and informative.
 What's important is to keep informed and get educated on the drawbacks and you'll have a better social networking experience.